pkgcore/snakeoil/doc/index.rst

-Snakeoil's naming was chosen partially as a python analog of `liboil <http://liboil.freedesktop.org/>`_ (per cpu assembly optimizations of common operations), and also as a partial warning riffing on the common meaning of `Snake Oil <http://en.wikipedia.org/wiki/Snake_oil>`_; specifically a supposed miracle cure that has no affect.
+Snakeoil's naming was chosen partially as a python analog of `liboil <http://liboil.freedesktop.org/>`_ (per cpu assembly optimizations of common operations), and also as a partial warning riffing on the common meaning of `Snake Oil <http://en.wikipedia.org/wiki/Snake_oil>`_; specifically a supposed miracle cure that has no effect.
 To be clear, this package `does` have some very powerful functionality and optimizations available, and its usage is well known to speed things up: the `pkgcore <http://pkgcore.googlecode.com>`_ package manager from which this library was derived, makes heavy usage of these optimizations- further in a simple test usage